 I'm not sure what type of edit would be best for me.
 Can you make a recommendation?
 Absolutely.
 You can send me the first ten pages and a synopsis, and I'll give you a recommendation.

 Can you guarantee I'll get published if you edit my book?
 Unfortunately, no. Wouldn't it be great for business if I could?
 All I can promise is that I will do my best to get your manuscript in fighting shape.

 Do I need to get my book edited before submitting to editors and agents?
 NO. Don't let anyone tell you otherwise.

 I'm not ready to have my full manuscript edited.
 Will you look at partials?
-Yes, I will line edit partials.
+Yes.
+Partial line edits are straightforward.
 If you are looking for a partial content edit, I strongly recommend having a synopsis or outline of the full plot so my feedback can be as useful as possible.